vandres/craft-matrix-extended/README.md

 Adds functionality to the native Matrix field type

+## Feature Overview

+- Duplication of entries
+- Additional delete button on top, if your entry type list is very long
+- Copy&Paste of entries, also in between entry types
+- grouping of entry types
+  - unfold or group ungrouped types
+- Drag&Drop of entries, also in between entry types (experimental)

 ## Requirements

 This plugin requires Craft CMS 5.1.0 or later, and PHP 8.2 or later.